j-pk/Minimal/Pods/Nuke/README.md

 #### Placeholders, Transitions and More

 Use an  `options` parameter (`ImageLoadingOptions`)  to customize the way images are loaded and displayed.
 You can provide a placeholder, select one of the built-in transitions or provide a custom one.
+When using transitions, be aware that UIKit may keep a reference to the image, preventing it from being removed for long animations or loading many transitions at once.

 ```swift
 Nuke.loadImage(